eddiecasado/elite-feature-pages/README.md

 ## Compatible Data Sources

-The skill works with any of the following if connected via MCP:

 | Tool | Used For |
 |---|---|
 | Notion / Google Drive | Internal docs, briefs, existing drafts |